client guides · 20 May 2026

 The state of the connected fitness market and future outlook

-But while connected fitness apps might have cooled after the pandemic, it is still a strong segment.
-Over 70% of gym-goers are looking for hybrid experiences, and about half of them are combining digital fitness services with their gym memberships.
-Along these lines, mid- and premium-tier gyms double down on smart hardware to rival HLVP offers, fueling the connected equipment market.
+On the demand side, 70% of gym-goers are looking for hybrid experiences, and about half of them are combining digital fitness services with their gym memberships.
+Fitness apps generated $3.4 billion in revenue in 2025, up 24.5% year over year.
+Mid- and premium-tier gyms are doubling down on smart hardware to rival low-cost competitors, fueling the connected equipment segment in turn.

 Top six trends to watch in 2026